Diamondeminence/Google-Data-Analytics-Project/ReadMe.md

 3. Effective and efficient promotions by targeting casual riders at the busiest times and stations:
 	- Days: Weekends
-	- Months: February, June, and July
+	- Months: April, May, and September
-	- Stations: Streeter Dr & Grand Ave, Lake Shore Dr & Monroe St, Millennium Park
+	- Stations: Streeter Dr & Grand Ave, DuSable Lake Shore Dr & North Blvd, Millennium Park

 ***Thank you for reading and Happy Analyzing!*** :smiley: :bar_chart: